ApostolicDA/bank-customer-churn-analysis/README.md

 🔗 Download Full Dashboard (PBIX): dashboards/Bank_churn.pbix

-🔐  Full interactive dashboard available upon request

-## 💡 Key Insights (TL;DR)

-- Churn rate: **20.37%**
-- Customers with 1 product are **4× more likely to churn**
-- Germany has the highest churn concentration
-- Inactive customers are the highest-risk segment
-- 2,521 customers identified as high-risk

 A full-stack analytics project combining **Python data engineering, SQL analytics, and Power BI business intelligence** to identify key drivers of customer churn and propose retention strategies.